How To Use CPF for Homeownership in Singapore: An Essential Guide 2024

 Step 1: Determine Eligibility

-• Ownership Status: Ensure you do not already own property unless you’re looking to upgrade or change ownership.
+• Property Ownership: Must not already own property unless upgrading or transferring ownership.

 Step 2: Calculate Your CPF Balance

-Step 4: Apply for a Housing Loan Eligibility (HLE) Letter or Approval-in-Principle (AIP)
+• HDB Loan: Apply for a Housing Loan Eligibility (HLE) letter.

 Step 5: Sign the Option to Purchase (OTP)